Home > Resources for Worship > Services of Worship > this page

 Carrying the cross by himself, he went out to what is called The Place of the Skull, which in Hebrew is called Golgotha.
 (John 19:17)

-Jesus, I cringe at the pain of the thorns.
+Speaker: Jesus, I cringe at the pain of the thorns.
 But I am wounded far more deeply at the humiliation and degradation you suffer, that the very thing you came to offer us as a gift becomes a source of ridicule.
 The crowds thought of a King in terms of power.
-But you came to be the kind of King who shepherds his people, who takes responsibility for their wellbeing, whose principles are faithfulness, justice, and righteousness (Isa 11:3-4).
+But you came to be the kind of King who shepherds his people, who takes responsibility for their well being, whose principles are faithfulness, justice, and righteousness (Isa 11:3-4).
 And yet, the people are not ready for that kind of King.

 I would like to think that I am ready to follow you who offer a Kingdom of peace and love for one another.
 But am I?
 Am I willing to yield my ideas of what the Kingdom should look like for the role of a servant?
 Am I really so willing to give up my human preoccupation with power and control and accept a different kind of crown than I was expecting?

 I see you accept the Cross in the midst of such mockery.
 You could have refused.
 What more could they have done to you?
-Yet you begin this journey, knowing full well where it will lead.
+Yet you begin this journey knowing full well where it will lead.
 I hear no words of complaint, no protestations of innocence, no cursing the injustice.
 And yet I am so prone to complain and whine about the most trivial things.
 Sometimes the things I face in my life are more than trivial.
 Sometimes the troubles of life bear down on me.
 But I so easily fall into self-pity.
 I too often assume that I am the only one who bears a cross, or that my cross is larger and heavier than any others.

-But I am not alone in that.
-People all around me bear far more than I must bear.
-You accepted your cross without self-pity.
-O Lord, forgive me for forgetting that in my weakness I am driven to trust on you, and that in that trust my weakness becomes your strength.
+Leader: O Lord, forgive me for forgetting that in my weakness I am driven to trust on you, and that in such trust my weakness becomes your strength.
 Forgive my attitudes of self-pity that make me more repulsive than loving.
 I do not ask for crosses to bear.
 But when they come, give me the strength to bear them as one who follows your example.

 Station 3: Simon Helps Carry the Cross